Recognising a problem

 There is a dedicated page for parents which cover some of the main issues when considering a child’s safety in sport.

 To help ensure that young people are properly protected, Local Safeguarding Children Boards (LSCBs) have been put in place as another organisation to raise a concern with.
 Membership includes local authorities, health bodies and the police.
-If you’re interested in getting a qualification in child protection, your LSCB is a good place to start and all clubs should have these contacts to hand.
+If you’re interested in getting a qualification in child protection, your LSCB is a good place to start and all clubs should have these contacts to hand, you can find your local councils safeguarding team by clicking here.